- Manufacturers are under increasing pressure to accelerate production.

 Manufacturing is an industry with deep roots, where change comes in slow-moving waves.
 But due to the distributed nature of product-development teams around the world, the pandemic has accelerated digital transformation.

-Technologies such as artificial intelligence, robotics, and virtual and augmented reality are fueling the rise of smart factories and laying the foundation for convergence.
+Technologies such as artificial intelligence, robotics, and virtual and augmented reality are fueling the rise of smart factories and laying the foundation for convergence in manufacuring.
 And a lot of that is possible because of the cloud.

 Cloud-based ecosystems are creating data-driven, collaborative environments where unrelated technologies can communicate—a perfect host for generative design.
 As engineers make decisions, they can run real-time simulations in the cloud to determine what will work and what won’t.
 When General Motors had to improve a seat bracket, it used generative design.
 The original component was an assembly of eight different parts, each manufactured separately.
 From 150 different possibilities, the end result is a single-piece part with 40% less mass that’s 20% stronger and meets all safety requirements.